 When smaller authorities have finished preparing accounts for the financial year and approved them, they must publish them (including on a website).
 There must be a 30 working day period, called the 'period for the exercise of public rights', during which you can exercise your statutory right to inspect the accounting records.
 Smaller authorities must tell the public, including advertising this on their website, that the accounting records and related documents are available to inspect.
 By arrangement you will then have 30 working days to inspect and make copies of the accounting records.
 You may have to pay a copying charge.
-Legislative changes have been made as a result of the restrictions imposed by the Coronavirus for the 2019/20 reporting year which mean that there is no requirement for a common period for public rights.
-The period for the exercise of public rights of the dates of the period for the exercise of public rights, how you can communicate to the smaller authority that you wish to inspect the accounting records and related documents, the name and address of the auditor, and the relevant legislation that governs the inspection of accounts and objections.
+The 30 working day period must include a common period of inspection during which all smaller authorities' accounting records are available to inspect.
+This will be 1-14 July 2023 for 2022/23 accounts.
+The advertisement must set out the dates of the period for the exercise of public rights, how you can communicate to the smaller authority that you wish to inspect the accounting records and related documents, the name and address of the auditor, and the relevant legislation that governs the inspection of accounts and objections.